Mario Borghezio: Views and activities

-In August 2019, The British newspaper The Express reports that Borghezio has asked the Italian government to sell Sicily, Sardinia and Naples to foreign countries.
+In August 2019, Borghezio was reported to have asked the Italian government to sell Sicily, Sardinia and Naples to foreign countries.

 Quotes

 In an interview published on 7 February 2006 on Corriere Della Sera, Borghezio said: "When I'm on stage at a political rally, I become a different person.
 I say whatever comes out of my gut.
 It's exciting.
 No, it's more than exciting: it's like having an orgasm".

 "Gaddafi was a great leader, a true revolutionary who should not be confused with the new Libyan leadership swept into power by NATO's bayonets and by oil multinationals", Reaction to the death of Muammar Gaddafi.

 In October 2012 Borghezio cosponsored with fellow MEP Lorenzo Fontana a motion for a declaration by the EU Parliament calling upon Pope Benedict XVI to carry out the Consecration of Russia to the Immaculate Heart of Mary.